alanng10/StandInfoTech/Docue/a.md

 Windows continue to be recommend desktop operating system.

+The recommend is too much inertia in market to is mod.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.